The Wizard of Oz (2001 album)

 The Wizard of Oz, subtitled Live Australian Cast Recording is a cast recording of the 2001 Australian production of the stage musical The Wizard of Oz, featuring Nikki Webster.
 It was nominated for the 2002 ARIA Award for Best Cast or Show Album.

 Background

 In 2001 an Australian musical theatre staging of The Wizard of Oz, an adaptation of The Wonderful Wizard of Oz toured the country.
 It was directed by Nancye Hayes with Peter Casey as musical director.
 It ran from November 2001 until December 2002 and featured Nikki Webster as Dorothy.

-The Wizard of Oz was first staged at the Lyric Theatre in Pyrmont, New South Wales before moving to the Regent Theatre in Melbourne, VIC then onto the Lyric Theatre in South Brisbane, Queensland.
+The Wizard of Oz was first staged at the Lyric Theatre in Sydney before moving to the Regent Theatre in Melbourne then onto the Lyric Theatre in South Brisbane.